Low-Frequency/Proxmox-VE-Bash-API-Library/README.md

 pve_init [OPTIONS] [config_file]
 ```

-Config file is only needed if the environment variables are not set.
+You can place a default configuration in `~/.config/pve-auth.conf`.
+If this file exists, it will always be loaded, but an explicit config file passed to the command will override it.
+This way you can set defaults in the default config, override settings in an override config file and still load secrets from environment variables.
+The explicit config file is only needed if the default config or environment variables don't contain all necessary variables.

-`--reinit` option can be used to reload the configuration after changes have been made to either the config file, or environment variables.
+`--reinit` option can be used to reload the configuration after changes have been made to either the config files, or environment variables.

 ### TOTP calculation